Overtime vs Side Hustle

 Side Hustle (1099/SE)

-• You pay full 15.3% SE tax
+• You pay full 15.3% self-employment tax

 • Plus income tax on net earnings

-• Quarterly estimated payments required
+• Quarterly estimated payments may be required

-• More deductions available
+• More deductions may be available

 Beyond the Numbers

-• Job security: Side income provides backup if you lose your main job
+• -Job security: Side income provides backup if you lose your main job.

 Common Questions